This leaflet aims to help you and your family understand more about your cancer treatment.

 The Sir Robert Ogden Macmillan Centre

-This centre offers a variety of free health & wellbeing and supportive therapies for patients, their family members and carers.
+This centre offers a variety of free health and wellbeing and supportive therapies for patients, their family members and carers.
 These include hypnotherapy, mindfulness coaching, acupuncture (for hot flushes) and pilates.

 Contact numbers for Leeds Cancer Support